uqlibrary/technology-training/Python/seaborn/seaborn.md

 Figure level plots interact directly with the figure, using a seaborn method that doesn't quite align with normal matplotlib plotting.
 Since it manipulates the canvas, it means that individual plots have easier customisation, such as legend position and multiple plots.
 These are the plots we have made so far.

+The three figure level plotting functions are

+- `sns.relplot( ... ` for relational plots like scatter or line graphs.
+- `sns.displot( ... ` for distributions like histograms.
+- `sns.catplot( ... ` for categorical plots, like bar graphs and boxplots.

+All seaborn plots reside within one of those three functions, specified by the `kind = ` parameter.

 Axes level plots interact directly with the drawn axes on a figure produced by matplotlib.
 Since they draw onto the axis, they cannot edit anything on the rest of the canvas.
 They interact easier with matplotlib and are marginally simpler to produce, but offer less simple customisability.
 They're most useful for complex figures which combine many different plots onto a single axes object, or when integration with matplotlib is particularly important.

+Axes level plots include
+- `sns.lineplot( ... `
+- `sns.boxplot( ... `
+- `sns.scatterplot( ... `
+- `sns.lmplot( ... `
+- etc.

 ## Saving your work